Introduction to GenAI

 The question is therefore how to get most of the brilliance but avoid the bad results.
 GenAI is a new software tool on your legal toolbelt that any modern legal professional must master, just like any other tool.

-By default, ClauseBuddy integrates with the GPT4o "Large Language Model" (LLM), as published by Microsoft.
+By default, ClauseBuddy integrates with the GPT4.1 "Large Language Model" (LLM), as published by Microsoft.
 However, that's just the default, because ClauseBuddy is "LLM-agnostic" and actually allows you to use most of the custom LLM's on the market, such as the EU-based Noxtua from Xayn, or Anthropic Claude.

 ClauseBuddy offers GenAI-based features and buttons across the entire app, in roughly all modules — for example, also the traditional Quality Library hosts many GenAI functionality.
-However, the modules shown in pink on the homepage are 100% dedicated to GenAI.
+However, several modules in ClauseBuddy (such as Doc Chat, Polish Text, etc) work entirely on the basis of AI.
+Without AI, these modules would not work.

 Above we talked about contract clauses, because those will be the most frequently produced paragraphs of text.
 However, you can also ask the LLM to draft other types of text — from short summaries of some legal rule, to grammatical enhancements of certain fragments to text, to even poems (legal poems, of course!).